tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

     sprite: <string representing an id>

+### SDL2 Renderer

+The renderer module manages everything graphic related.
+It allows to replace some parts like the fps manager and the drawer.

+Load using `frts/SDL2Renderer` in the utility module section of the load file.

+Will identify itself by the name `frts::SDL2Renderer`.

 ### Sprite Config

 A complete sprite configuration consists of a list of sprite images with their pathes relative to the plugin root and a list of single sprites with image ID and position.
 A default image may be set below the `sprites` key.
 It will be used if no image is defined on a sprite.
 The position can be a single position or a list of positions.
 In the latter case it's possible to give a chance for each position.
 If no chance is given the probability for every position is the same.